purijatin/njexl_wiki/05-Methods.md

 A variable declared as "var xxx" is a global variable where from local scope one can write.
 While a simple assignment is local.

-    import 'java.lang.System.out' as out
-    var x = 0
+    var x = 0 // script global variable
     def foo(){
-       x = x + 1
+       x += 1 // global update
     }
     foo()
     foo()
-    out:println(x)
+    write(x)

 This would print 2.
 However, if you fail to put var, then :

-    import 'java.lang.System.out' as out
     x = 0
     def foo(){
-       x = x + 1
+       x += 1 // use the global name to create a local var!
     }
     foo()
     foo()
-    out:println(x)
+    write(x)

 would print 0.
-The global variable comes in local, but does not get write back to global.
+The global variable comes in local copy, but does not get write back to the original global one.

 ## Recursion is Divine